 Could high TSH indicate hypothyroidism?

-Yes, high TSH typically indicates hypothyroidism - when your thyroid gland is underactive, your pituitary releases more TSH to stimulate thyroid hormone production.
-TSH above 4-4.5 mIU/L suggests hypothyroidism, with values over 10 requiring treatment.
+Yes, high TSH levels typically indicate hypothyroidism, as your pituitary gland produces more TSH to stimulate an underactive thyroid.
+TSH above 4.5 mIU/L suggests hypothyroidism, with levels above 10 mIU/L indicating overt hypothyroidism requiring treatment.

 Questions on this topic?Ask Sai, our AI longevity expert.